Katmai Coastal Bears Adventure

 • Privately chartered expedition yacht

-• Lodging during the workshop and in Kodiak (6 nights on the ship, 1 night in Kodiak)
+• Lodging during the workshop and in Kodiak (6 nights aboard the ship, 1 night in Kodiak)

 • All permits, fees, and gratuities